Mary of Modena: Popish Plot and exile

-The Exclusionist reaction that followed the Popish plot had died down by May 1682.
+The Exclusionist reaction that followed the Popish Plot had died down by May 1682.
 Exclusionist-dominated Parliament, suspended since March 1681, never again met in the reign of Charles II.
-Therefore, the Duke and Duchess of York returned to England, and the Duchess gave birth to a daughter named Charlotte Mary in August 1682; Charlotte Mary's death three weeks later, according to the French ambassador, robbed James of "hope that any child of his can live"—all James's sons by Anne Hyde, his first wife, died in infancy.
-James's sadness was dispelled by his revival in popularity following the discovery of a plot to kill the King and him.
+Therefore, the Duke and Duchess returned to England, and Mary gave birth to a daughter named Charlotte Mary in August 1682; Charlotte Mary's death three weeks later, according to the French ambassador, robbed James of "hope that any child of his can live"—all James's sons by his first wife died in infancy.
+James's sadness was dispelled by his revival in popularity following the discovery of a plot to kill him and Charles.
 The objective of the plot, known as the Rye House Plot, was to have Monmouth placed on the throne as Lord Protector.
 The revival was so strong that, in 1684, James was re-admitted to the Privy Council, after an absence of eleven years.